What is Energy Modelling?

 By understanding the underlying constraints of the plants, it became clear that despite being near the bottom of the league in terms of energy per mass of product, one of the older, smaller facilities was actually operating very close to its true potential, while a newer, larger plant, which had traditionally topped the energy efficiency rankings, was in fact missing some opportunities.

-The insights gained through having the models allowed the management team to recognize the efforts at the smaller site, while also providing more support to the larger facility and lowering their overall corporate energy bill.
+The insights gained allowed the management team to recognize the efforts at the smaller site, while also providing more support to the larger facility and lowering their overall corporate energy bill.

 A good software tool should provide insights to multiple parties.

-Sustainability specialists can pull together clear summaries of carbon footprints, water use patterns and the like to whole sites, but also for individual operating lines or products
+- Sustainability specialists can pull together clear summaries of carbon footprints, water use patterns and the like for whole sites, but also for individual operating lines or products